thornjad/aero/README.md

 make init
 ```

-`make init` will set up tree-sitter (the actual language support is not in Emacs core yet), fix nongnu-elpa which is always breaking, and install dependencies as possible (skipping those for which the packaging system isn't present).

 Upon starting up Emacs for the first time, further third-party packages will automatically download and install via `straight.el`.
 Subsequent startups should take one or two seconds.
 If you encounter any errors at this stage, try restarting Emacs and/or opening a bug.

 ### Mirrors